imchaitanya0/youtube-clone/README.md

 git push origin <branch-name>
 After you're done with your changes, you can push them back to your remote repository.
 So that you can send me a pull request to merge the changes into the original Repository.

-# output of the project
+# output of the project:

 ![youtube](https://github.com/imchaitanya0/youtube-clone/assets/108838076/225768d0-a7b5-4d1e-b276-5e7e234e7653)